-The 270MW Sapphire Wind Farm, located between Glen Innes and Inverell in northern NSW, will feature the latest Vestas turbine technology, as well as transformers manufactured in Australia.
+The 270MW Sapphire Wind Farm, located between Glen Innes and Inverell in northern NSW, features the latest Vestas turbine technology, as well as transformers manufactured in Australia.

-When completed, the Sapphire Wind Farm is expected to supply enough electricity to power 110,000 average households and abate carbon emissions by approximately 600,000 tonnes a year.
+The wind farm is generating energy and exporting to the grid.
+It is expected to supply enough electricity to power 110,000 average households and abate carbon emissions by approximately 600,000 tonnes a year.

-The project will be the first in Australia to use the new Vestas V126 3.6MW turbine, which has one of the best available rates of energy production per turbine.
-The use of 75 Vestas turbines will build on Vestas' presence in the Australian market, leading to an improved supply chain for turbine equipment and cost efficiencies.
+It was the first in Australia to use the new Vestas V126 3.6MW turbine, which has one of the best available rates of energy production per turbine.
+The use of 75 Vestas turbines builds on Vestas' presence in the Australian market, leading to an improved supply chain for turbine equipment and cost efficiencies.

-A consortium between Vestas and Zenviron will deliver the project, with Vestas supplying and commissioning the turbines, and Zenviron delivering the balance of plant.
-The wind farm's transformers are being manufactured by the Wilson Transformer Company, Australia's largest manufacturer of power transformers.
+A consortium between Vestas and Zenviron delivered the project, with Vestas supplying and commissioning the turbines, and Zenviron delivering the balance of plant.
+The wind farm's transformers were manufactured by the Wilson Transformer Company, Australia's largest manufacturer of power transformers.

-TransGrid will build, operate and maintain an on-site substation connecting the Sapphire project to the national energy grid.
+TransGrid built, operates and maintains an on-site substation connecting the Sapphire project to the national energy grid.

-In a boost to the local community, the project will contribute to a Community Fund at the rate of $2,500 per turbine per year over the life of the project, to support local community interest groups and activities.
-Community members, local council and project representatives will jointly manage the Community Fund.
+In a boost to the local community, the project contributes to a Community Fund at the rate of $2,500 per turbine per year over the life of the project, to support local community interest groups and activities.
+Community members, local council and project representatives jointly manage the Community Fund.

-The project has secured a 20-year feed-in-tariff with the ACT Government for 100MW capacity and will trade the remainder of its output on a merchant basis.
+The project has secured a 20-year feed-in-tariff with the ACT Government for 100MW capacity and trades the remainder of its output on a merchant basis.